animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 **Proof.
 (V2)** (In-progress)

 Change velocity-addition formula to subtraction version, derive corollary from assumption 3, get rid of assumptions 2 and 4, add definition of deltas, update below and above uses of addition-based velocity-addition formula.
+(Instead of Corollary 1 can just make current Assumption 3 $\rightarrow$ Assumption 2.)

 $$
 \begin{align}